Audio Guidance: Condition of Materials and Storage

 How Do I Know If My Materials Are In Good Condition?

 Life expectancy of audio media is dependent on factors including:

-- Magnetic tapes stored under archival conditions (U.S. National Archives and Records Administration example) generally have a life span of about 10 to 50 years before exhibiting difficult to handle decay.
+- Magnetic tapes stored under archival conditions (National Archives and Records Administration example) generally have a lifespan of about 10 to 50 years before exhibiting difficult to handle decay.
 Somewhere in the middle is most common.
 Those stored under lesser conditions and not handled carefully will probably have a significantly shorter life span.

 - Optical media come in two general categories: recordable and pressed.
 Pressed are generally fairly durable and can last possibly for generations if kept under favorable conditions and handled well.
 Recordable optical media have widely varying life expectancies.
-It is not entirely uncommon to have some unreadable discs in less than 1 year.
+It is not entirely uncommon to have some unreadable discs in less than one year.
 Relying on recordable discs to last for generations is probably not viable.
 Note however that there are manufacturers creating discs intended for archiving using more inert recording and/or reflective layers.
-One such new technique uses a glassy carbon type recording layer as opposed to organic dyes.
+One such new technique uses a “glassy carbon” type recording layer as opposed to organic dyes.

 Information for Grooved Recordings

 - Care, Handling, and Storage of Audio Visual Materials From the Library of Congress